quinnhasse/Office-Hours-Oracle/README.md

 ## Credits

-Built for UW-Madison ClaudeHacks 2024 by Quinn Hasse
+Built for UW-Madison ClaudeHacks 2025 by Quinn Hasse and Cole Parker

 Powered by Anthropic Claude 3.5 Sonnet